Psychic surgery: Brazil

 The origins of the practice in Brazil are obscure, but by the late 1950s "spiritual healers" were practicing in the country.
-Many of them were associated with Spiritism, a major spiritualistic movement in Brazil, and claimed to be performing their operations merely as channels for spirits of deceased medical doctors.
+Many of them were associated with Kardecist spiritism, a major spiritualistic movement in Brazil, and claimed to be performing their operations merely as channels for spirits of deceased medical doctors.

 A known Brazilian psychic healer who routinely practiced psychic surgery was Zé Arigó, who claimed to be channeling a (fictional) medical doctor named Dr. Fritz.
 Unlike most other psychic healers, who work bare-handed, Arigó used a non-surgical blade.
-Other psychic healers who claimed to channel Dr. Fritz were Edson Queiroz and Rubens Farias Jr. Popular today (especially abroad) is João de Faria, also known as João de Deus, a quack operating in Abadiânia, state of Goiás.
+Other psychic healers who claimed to channel Dr. Fritz were Edson Queiroz and Rubens Farias Jr. Later, one João de Faria, also known as João de Deus, became popular while he operated in Abadiânia, state of Goiás.
+Faria has since been arrested and found guilty of the rapes of several women.
+Dozens of similar accusations are awaiting trial.

 According to the descriptions of Yoshiaki Omura, Brazilian psychic surgery appears to be different from that practiced in the Philippines.
-Omura calls attention to the fact that practitioners in Brazil use techniques resembling Qigong, Shiatsu massage, and chiropractic manipulation.
+Omura calls attention to the fact that practitioners in Brazil use techniques resembling qigong, shiatsu massage, and chiropractic manipulation.
 Some patients are also injected with a brown liquid, and alleged minor surgery was performed in about 20% of the cases observed.
 While Arigó performed his procedures using kitchen knives in improvised settings, Omura reports that the clamping of blood vessels and the closing of the surgical wounds were performed by licensed surgeons or licensed nurses.